 How will the teacher communicate with my child in the early months of French Immersion?

-Your child’s teacher will use visual aids, gestures, slower speech and modeling, among other things, to aid in language acquisition.
+Your child’s teacher will use visual aids, gestures, slower speech and modelling, among other things, to aid in language acquisition.

 How will my child’s English and math skills compare with others?